- Beautiful interior

 We like the X7, from the inside out.
 Our rating of 7 gives two points above average for the X7’s interior—same as the X5.

 Although BMW doesn’t stray far from its playbook the X7 looks same without becoming boring.
-The kink at the back is classic BMW, but the front is all new.
+The kink at the back is classic BMW, but the front is new.

 The grille wear’s BMW’s latest bling to match the 7-Series sedan.
 The kidney grilles are ribbed, tall, and fall from the front in a very long grille.
 The effect is more pronounced with the X7’s slim LED headlights.
 The rear end’s slim taillights are better and more reserved—it’s better going than coming.